lemmings-io/01-twitter-example/README.md

     Start the nREPL server with `lein repl :headless :host 0.0.0.0 :port 7888` as described in the [Clojure and Atom Editor Setup](https://lemmings.io/clojure-and-atom-editor-setup-40f8f09237b4)

    ![run nREPL server](doc/images/nrepl-server.png)

+6. Open your project in Atom.

+   Start Atom and open the folder `clojure-master/projects/01-twitter-example` as an Atom project.

+   There's two things to know about Atom:

+   1. Ctrl-P on Windows and Cmd-P on macOS opens a file search.
+You can use this to jump to any file in your project quickly.

+   2. Ctrl-Shift-P on Windows and Cmd-Shift-P on macOS opens the Atom Command Palette.
+You use it to start the nREPL or enable Autoeval.

 6. Connect to Atom's nREPL.